Friday, September 29, 2017

 A game with attitude!

-Jack is a fella who simply wanted to chill out and listen to a few of his favourite records but he never got the chance because the soul of Rock 'n Roll is somehow trapped and now manic classical instruments roam the land looking for blood.
+Jack is a fella who simply wanted to chill out and listen to a few of his favourite records but he never got the chance.
+Why, I hear you scream?
+Well, I'm glad you asked, the soul of Rock 'n Roll is somehow trapped and now manic classical instruments roam the land looking for blood.
 Of course, your blood...
-Yep, if ever there was ever a strange idea for a game then this is it!
+Yep, if there was ever a strange idea then this is it!

 Jack's world is viewed top-down and made up of square tiles which he can hop on.
-There are also special groups which can produce a record if you turn them all the same colour.
+There are also special tiles that alter colour with each hop - that will produce a record if you make them all the same colour.
 This must correspond to an unused turntable so, for example, a red record for a red player.
 The song will gradually compile as each record player is activated - which means that the level is only complete once all are working.
-Sounds weird but it works really well.
+Sounds weird but it works well.

 Never would I have imagined such a silly game would be so brilliant!